raviagheda/raviagheda/README.md

   I'm a MEAN Stack Web Developer

   - 🔭 I’m currently working on freelance projects
-  - 🌱 I’m currently learning React, GraphQL and exploring ML
+  - 🌱 I’m currently learning ThreeJS, and exploring ML
-  - 👯 I’m looking to collaborate on web development projects and tools
+  - 👯 I’m looking to collaborate on open-source web development projects and tools
   - 📫 How to reach me: Contact me on Gmail
   - ⚡ Fun fact: I love to listen to music while coding!
-  - 📖 Love to read fiction, and biography
+  - 📖 Love to read fiction and biography

 </p>